UWCHR/ice-detainers-pierce/README.md

 `get_variables/` - Sets up dummy variables for analysis.

 `charges/` - Merges in hand-coded type and seriousness values for booking charges based on the [Revised Code of Washington (RCW)](https://apps.leg.wa.gov/rcw/), and determines type and seriousness of the maximum charge for each booking.
-Bookings of type 'other' are dropped.
+Bookings of with maximum charge type 'other' are dropped.

 `bail/` - Merges in bail payment data and creates a dummy variable for whether any bail was posted for each booking.